Simple Ways You Can Get More Restful Sleep

 - Exercise.
 This will be sure that you are tired at the end of the day and ready for rest.

 - Adopt a relaxing bedtime routine.
 Sometimes, stress from the day leaks into our nightly thoughts and leads to a restless night.
 Try meditation or deep breathing.
-Even reading a few pages of a books could help.
+Even reading a few pages of a book could help.

 - Avoid caffeine and nicotine four hours before bed.

 - Make dinner a lighter meal.
-A stomach that is too full can lead to night time wakefulness.
+A stomach that is too full can lead to nighttime wakefulness.

 - Lastly, make sure you are comfortable.
 Shop around for the right mattress, sheets, and pillow for you.

-Having trouble with sleep and want to talk with an experienced physician?
+Are you having trouble with sleep and want to talk with an experienced physician?
 Contact O2 Pulmonary & Sleep Group for an appointment at 214-919-0757.